Article by: Alastair Kent OBE FRSA, Chair of the Congenica Patient Advocacy Advisory Board and former Executive Director of Genetic Alliance UK.

 So how do we realise the benefits of the insights that genomics and genomic testing can deliver?

 Healthcare professionals usually have access to help and support to keep abreast of new developments.
-For example, Health Education England runs genomics education program which is targeted at a variety of different healthcare professionals such as nurses, midwives, clinicians and so on.
+For example, Health Education England runs a genomics education program which is targeted at a variety of different healthcare professionals such as nurses, midwives, clinicians and so on.

 However, patients and families are often less fortunate, and, in this context, Dr. Google can be a mixed blessing.
 Often you get a diagnosis and you rush to Google and find probably a picture taken 50 years ago of some dreadfully distorted-looking child with a black square over their eyes, straight to the worst-case scenario, which is not necessarily helpful.